karmakrafts/lazyStatic/README.md

 # lazyStatic

 lazyStatic brings C++-like static locals to Kotlin Multiplatform.
-This is a useful tool when designing declarative APIs.

 ### How to use it